yashasudupa/Multi-text-classification/README.md

 # Multi-text-classification

-Working on improving the accuracy of the classification
+Implemented Multi-text classificationa and worked on improving the accuracy of the Multi text classification.